SBA 7a Loans for Minorities

 How SBA Loans can Close the Gap

-While the 7a loan is eligible for everyone and there are currently no loan programs specifically for minorities, the SBA guarantee program is the best option for MBEs.
+While the 7a loan is eligible for everyone and currently no loan programs specifically for minorities, the SBA guarantee program is the best option for MBEs.
 The 7a loan is fast, allowing funds within 5-10 days with some of the lowest interest rates available.

 SBA 7a Loans are the Solution for Minority-Owned Businesses